 Steve Smith Leading The Command Once Again

-AAustralia have been powerhouse in the cricketing world the players and the captains they have produced are remarkable thats why they are holding many ICC trophies not relying into one individual.
-This Champions Trophy is going to be quite tuff one for them as they have lost their leader Pat Cummins.
-After the sand paper scandal Australian Board decided to give captaincy to a guy who was non familiar and they choose Pat Cummins.
+Australia has been a powerhouse in the cricketing world the players and the captains they have produced are remarkable that's why they are holding many ICC trophies not relying on one individual.
+This Champions Trophy is going to be quite a tough one for them as they have lost their leader Pat Cummins.
+After the sandpaper scandal, the Australian Board decided to give the captaincy to a non-familiar guy and they chose Pat Cummins.

 Every Term Is Possible

-Australia batting possess more power than any other team you name them Steve Smith, Travis Head, Glenn Maxwell, Josh Inglis they can win you games from the scratch but the main problem rises on the concern of their bowling where there is nothing to say much about their main players like Mitchell Starc, Josh Hazelwood, Pat Cummins are out of tournament leaving Adam Zampa the recogonised bowler in the team who had to lead the bowling side.
+Australia's batting possesses more power than any other team you name them Steve Smith, Travis Head, Glenn Maxwell, or Josh Inglis they can win you games from scratch but the main problem arises concerns their bowling where there is nothing to say much about their main players like Mitchell Starc, Josh Hazelwood, Pat Cummins are out of tournament leaving Adam Zampa the recognised bowler in the team who had to lead the bowling side.

-It would quite hard for Australia to defend an total though if they are batting first quite safe but rely much due to recent form Australia is having, during recent series against Sri Lanka they have lost both their ODI matches even after the World Cup victory the winning record is not so impressive for Australia.
-But they are quite different in ICC tournament where every individual of them gives their significant performance on their given day.
+It would be quite hard for Australia to defend a total though if they are batting first quite safely but rely much due to the recent form Australia is having, during a recent series against Sri Lanka they lost both their ODI matches even after the World Cup victory the winning record is not so impressive for Australia.
+But they are quite different in the ICC tournament where every individual gives a significant performance on their given day.

 Australia are in Pool A where they gonna face England, South Africa and Afghanistan.
-It would be easy for Australia to regain their confidence they have to be careful against Afghanistan because against them their track record is so poor as they knocked them out in last ICC T20 world Cup.
+It would be easy for Australia to regain their confidence they have to be careful against Afghanistan because their track record is so poor as they knocked them out in the last ICC T20 World Cup.
 Still neglecting Australia is asking for trouble

 ]]>